emre/fb.py/readme.markdown

 thanks
 =================

-1) Rabia Sozkesen - for the fantastic name of the library.

-2) Timu Eren & Yilmaz Ugurlu - suggestions and ideas.
+1) Timu Eren & Yilmaz Ugurlu - suggestions and ideas.

 for donations: